wsilveiranz/MSFlowsamples/README.md

-# MSFlowsamples
+# Microsoft Flow samples

-Exported MS Flow samples for sharing with public.
+This is a collection of exported MS Flow Samples that I thought would be useful to share with the community.